mkumm/mkumm_blog/content/posts/up-and-running-hugo/index.md

 $ hugo server
 ```

-and then take a look at [localhost:1313](http://localhost:1313) in your browser.
+Now take a look at [localhost:1313](http://localhost:1313) in your browser.

 ![hugo start page](image1.png)